longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 - **longhorn-manager**

     - setting
-    Add a Boolean setting, `enable-share-manager-fast-failover`.
+    Add a Boolean setting, `rwx-volume-fast-failover`.
 Because this is an experimental feature to begin with, default it to false.

     - share_manager_controller
     Add code to create a lease at the same time as the service.
 Set `lease.spec.leaseDurationSeconds` to a little over two lease renewal periods.